Creating a Disaster Simulation for Nursing Students

 Seeing the effects of therapy animals in the hospital inspired me to pursue being a therapy animal handler myself.
 The hospital where I work had rabbits as part of their therapy animal program.
 This was a small enough animal for me to handle and care for.
 I picked out my first two, and I was hooked from the get-go.

-The rabbits are very interactive—I like to say they […]
+The rabbits are very interactive—I like to say they are nosy. […]

 2023-09-18T11:45:53-04:00September 18th, 2023|Nursing, nursing students, patient experience|0 Comments